caseyanderson/howtoSC3/session01/06-GUI.md

 ## GUI

 SC has a pretty powerful set of Graphical User Interface tools.
-The most basic, and most important, element is `Window`, which a programmer can use to define a rectangular area on the screen capable of displaying other `GUI` elements (hereafter referred to as `Views`) elements (hereafter referred to as `Views`).
+The most basic, and most important, element is `Window`, which a programmer can use to define a rectangular area on the screen capable of displaying other `GUI` elements (hereafter referred to as `Views`).

 To start, below is a simple test synth (`\sin`) we will use throughout this discussion.
 Add `\sin` to the library and then create an instance of it stored at the global variable `x` (`~x`):